0xnohan/Kernel/README.md

 ## Usage

- 1. Open the config.ini file and add your ip address
+ 1. Open the config.ini file and add your ip address, miner port and webport (or run with 127.0.0.1)

  2. Add your keys to the tx.py file to enable block mining

- 3. Start mining using the blockchain.py file:
+ 3. Start the Deamon:
     ```bash
+    python KernelD.py

+ 4. Start the Client and follow the instructions:
+    ```bash
-    python blockchain.py
+    python KernelCLI.py

  4. You can access the explorer via the URL:
     ```bash